 Under its charter, the Compensation Committee is authorized to select, retain and direct the activities, and terminate the services, of compensation advisors, as well as approve fees and expenses of such advisors.
 The Compensation Committee has retained Frederick W. Cook & Co., Inc. ("Cook") as its independent compensation consultant.
-The Compensation Committee periodically evaluates Cook's independence from management, taking into consideration all relevant factors, including the independence factors specified in SEC regulations and Nasdaq listing rules.
+The Compensation Committee periodically evaluates Cook's independence from management, taking into consideration all relevant factors, including the independence factors specified in SEC regulations and Nasdag listing rules.

-In 2017, Cook advised the Compensation Committee on certain executive and director compensation matters arising from the effective reemergence of Williams Scotsman as a standalone public company as a result of the Business Combination.
-Neither Cook nor our company provided any services to the other during 2017, other than the advisory services provided by Cook to the Compensation Committee.
+In 2018, Cook advised the Compensation Committee on certain executive and director compensation matters.
+Neither Cook nor our company provided any services to the other during 2018, other than the advisory services provided by Cook to the Compensation Committee.